rocky-linux/documentation/docs/guides/package_management/dnf_package_manager.md

 ## Removing packages

-Similar to installing packages, you can use `dnf` to uninstall packages.
-Dependencies are crucial in the Linux system however, and if you are not aware of these dependencies, it is recommended not to remove a package.
+Like installing packages, you can use `dnf` to uninstall packages.
+However, dependencies are crucial in the Linux system, and if you are not aware of them, it is recommended not to remove a package.
 For instance, a mistakenly installed package may have 20 dependencies, and when you remove that package, the system will also remove those 20 packages shared with other programs.
 Consequently, some previously functioning programs may become unusable.
 Moreover, if you think you can resolve it by reinstalling the same package, you may encounter version and old version conflict issues.
 Be cautious in this regard.

 !!!
 Warning

-    DNF cannot remove a package without also removing packages that depend on it.
+    DNF cannot remove a package without removing packages that depend on it.

 The syntax to remove packages is: